rasheedolaoluwa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-readme for loops conditions and parsing
+readme update for loops and conditions parsing